Started MHFA training

 In 2013, Mark, then a Welfare Officer, went on a two day MHFA course.
 “Other mental health related courses we had taken in the past focused on what not to do.
 MHFA gave us practical skills for what you can do to help someone.”
 To pass these skills on to his colleagues, Mark trained as an MHFA instructor to deliver Armed Forces and Adult MHFA courses in-house.

 After interest grew among their network of partner organisations, DMWS decided to offer the courses externally too.
-It is now part of their accredited Diploma in Welfare Studies, a professional qualification which distils their years of experience in welfare services.
+It is now part of their accredited Diploma in Welfare Studies, a professional qualification which distils their years of experience in

 What started as six courses in 2014 has grown to over 50 MHFA course deliveries a year.
 DMWS now trains in organisations from corporates to local government, education, emergency services and other charities.
 Organisations across the board are keen to change their culture around mental health - their diverse clients include a football club, a historic boatyard, and ambulance services.